 You’re interested in working with me?

 I’m looking forward to meeting you, learning more about what you do, and figuring out how I can help.

 Before we do that, I’d like to tell you a little bit about myself and the sort of projects I like to work on.
 That’ll save both of us time by making sure we’re a good fit.

 I’m good at:

 - Taking a general idea or concept for a project and then shaping it into an actual product.
 This often means clarifying what the point of the project is, breaking it down into all of its features and then understanding which bits are the most important to work on first.
 I do my best to explain the tradeoffs around different kinds of decisions where I can.

-- Taking care of all the extra stuff like analytics, tracking retention, setting up payments, a mailing list, rich snippets for SEO, etc. Rather than having to shop around for multiple professionals to get the job done I can help cover all of the details necessary to design, build and launch a product.
+- Taking care of all the extra stuff like analytics, tracking retention, setting up payments, a mailing list, rich snippets for SEO, etc. Rather than having to shop around for multiple professionals, I can help cover all of the details necessary to design, build and launch a product.
 Then you can find a specialist if you want to focus in on a specific aspect of your product.
 I’m happy to recommend people if I can.

 The easiest way to get started is by having a conversation.

 I will listen to what you want to do and honestly tell you if its something I can help with.
 If it’s not I’ll do my best to connect you to someone who can.

 Click Here To Schedule A Quick Conversation For Sometime This Week.

-After a consultation, if we think we are a good fit for each other, I begin a project by putting a proposal together.
+After a consultation, if we think we are a good fit for each other, I begin a project by putting a project blueprint together.

 I may need to ask you a few follow-up questions about the project before I begin.
 We can do this over a short Skype conversation or by email.